 The American roster for the World Cup has been named, and the intense discussion over Donovan’s exclusion (and that of Eddie Johnson before him) has begun to subside.
 This seems an opportune time to look back over how this World Cup cycle compares to the last few.

 With the end of the year quickly approaching, and the 2009 season starting to recede into memories both good and bad, this seems to be a good time to look back and begin to consider how the Crew’s performance this season compares to previous years.
-One way to do this is to examine how playing time was distributed in 2009, compared with past seasons.
-Continue reading An analysis of playing time for the 2009 Columbus Crew
+One way to do this is to examine how playing time… Continue reading An analysis of playing time for the 2009 Columbus Crew